 Previous firmware versions

-Should you wish to roll-back your micro:bit's firmware for any reason, you can find information on previous firmware versions in our developer documentation.
+In the unlikely event you need to roll-back your micro:bit's firmware to a previous version, you can find information on previous firmware versions in our developer documentation.